Stained Glass of an Angel Giving God’s Word to His Prophet

 Then one of the seven angels who had the seven bowls came and said to me, ‘Come, I will show you the judgment of the great harlot who is seated upon many waters, with whom the kings of the earth have committed fornication, and with the wine of whose fornication the dwellers on earth have become drunk.’
 And he carried me away in the Spirit into a wilderness and I saw a woman sitting on a scarlet beast which was full of blasphemous names, and it had seven heads and ten horns.
 The women was arrayed with purple and scarlet and bedecked with gold and jewels and pearls, holding in her hand a golden cup full of abominations and the impurities of her fornication.
 And on her forehead was written a name of mystery, Babylon the Great, Mother of Harlots, and of earth’s abominations.
 And I saw the woman drunk with the blood of the saints and the blood of the martyrs of Jesus.”
 (Rev. 17:1-6 RSV)

-Now through all the Scriptures the name Babylon has a very significant implication.
+Through all the Scriptures, the name Babylon has a very significant implication.
 It is used to identify what might be called the root heresy of all time.
-Babylonianism, as we understand it from both the Old and the New Testament, is a desire to gain earthly power and prestige by the use of supposed religious authority.
-That is Babylonianism – it is an attempt to gain earthly power by the use of false religious authority.
-Wherever that appears, that is Babylonianism.
-It began back in ancient Babylon, where Babel was begun by the descendents of Cain who went out and erected a city and its name was Babel.
+Babylonianism, as we understand it from both the Old and the New Testaments, is a desire to gain earthly power and prestige by the use of supposed religious authority.
+That is Babylonianism – an attempt to gain earthly power by the use of false religious authority.
+Wherever that appears, it is Babylonianism.
+It began back in ancient Babylon, where Babel was begun by the descendants of Cain, who went out and erected a city and its name was Babel.
 There they decided to make a name for themselves.
 They did it by worshipping a false god and thus gathering the worship of the peoples of the world of that day and utilizing it to gain ascendancy, power and authority over them.
-Now that is the essence of Babylonianism.
-In the seventeenth chapter of Revelation we find further on that it is identified with the city of Rome:
+That is the essence of Babylonianism.
+In the seventeenth chapter of Revelation, we find further on that it is identified with the city of Rome:

 This calls for a mind with wisdom: The seven heads are seven hills on which the woman is seated.
 They are also seven kings, five of whom have fallen, one is, and the other has not yet come.
 And when he comes, he must remain only for a little while.”
 (Rev. 17:9-10 RSV)